replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

     After the `kots install` command installs the admin console and the application on the cluster, it creates a port forward to the admin console.
 The admin console is exposed internally on the cluster and can only be accessed using a port forward.

+## Next Step: Install and Deploy the Application

-1. Log in to the admin console to provide the license file, define your configuration values, run preflight checks, and deploy.
+Log in to the admin console to provide the license file, define your configuration values, run preflight checks, and deploy.
 See [Deploying the Application using the Admin Console](installing-app-setup).